byrn-baker/Ansible-Workshop/index.md

 {% include intro.html %}

-This workshop intention is to introduce you to Ansible and tools that can help you develop playbooks to be used with Ansible.
-We will walk through installing python packages including Ansible and proceed to learning how to build playbooks and to push configurations to routers and switches.
+The primary objective of this workshop is to provide an in-depth introduction to Ansible and the associated tools essential for playbook development within the Ansible framework.
+Throughout this workshop, we will guide you through the process of installing Python packages, with a particular focus on Ansible, and subsequently, we will delve into the intricacies of crafting playbooks and deploying configurations to network routers and switches.

-What we will be working toward in this workshop is developing playbooks to help us deploy our standardized office deployment.
-Below is the diagram of the physical connectivity on each pod.
+Our ultimate goal during this workshop is to equip participants with the knowledge and skills required to construct playbooks that facilitate the deployment of our standardized office infrastructure.
+Below, you will find a schematic representation of the physical network connectivity within each pod for reference.
 <img src="/assets/images/Ansible-WorkShop.png" alt="">
 Using the diagram above as a reference we have several tasks that need to be completed before we can call our deployment completed.
 1. (1) Access switch